 17. ALGEBRA.
-Evening session.
 1 credit.

 Open only to students who have had one year or less of high school algebra or to persons who have been out of school for some time.
 If taken prior to Algebra 21, credit will be allowed only to those students whose high school transcripts show at most one year of high school algebra.
-This course cannot be counted toward a major, nor substituted for Algebra 21.
+This course cannot be counted toward a major, nor can it be substituted for Algebra 21.

-21. COLLECE ALGEBRA.
+21. College Algebra.
 3 credits.